 Understand your 1098T Tax Form

-If you received a tuition credit, then the amount of the qualified educational expenses is reduced by that amount, and Box 1 will be the amount you paid after the waiver.
+If you received a tuition credit (waiver), then the amount of the QTRE expenses in Box 1 will be the “net” amount you paid after the waiver.
 If your waiver reduced your qualified educational expenses for that year to zero, then you will not receive a Form 1098-T in that year.

 Box 5 of Form 1098-T shows the amount of scholarships or grants (other than tuition waivers) you received during the year.
 This includes payments made with tax-free funds such as 529 disbursements.

-When claiming education credits and deductions on your income tax return, you will need to report amounts paid; your student tuition bills will be the best and most helpful resource for purposes of determining your allowable education tax credits or deductions.
+Please note that when claiming educational credits and deductions on your income tax return, you will need to report amounts paid and your tuition bills will be the best and most helpful resources for purposes of determining your allowable education tax credits or deductions.
 Please log in to the QuikPAY system (through SPIRE if you are a student, through the Authorized Payer access portal if you are a parent who has been granted access).